SKBU JOURNAL OF PHILOSOPHY

 Published by Department of Philosophy, Sidho-Kanho-Birsha University

-Professor (Dr.) Arnabi Sen
+Professor (Dr.) Dinanath Ghatak

 Chief Editor

-SKBU Journal of Philosophy
+SKBU Journal of Philosophy (Vol. IV, Issue.
+I)

 Go To